Research Officer / Postdoctoral Scientist | Translational Research, Immunotherapy and Immuno-Oncolog - [Archived Advertisement]

 Children's Medical Research Institute (View other jobs from this organisation)

-The successful applicant will be provided with a competitive remuneration package in accordance with qualifications and experience.
+The hired individual will be compensated with a competitive remuneration package in accordance with qualifications and experience.
 Additional benefits include the provision of a Public Benevolent Institution salary packaging scheme and participation in an employer-contributed superannuation fund.

-Applications should include a cover letter (citing PV1936), curriculum vitae and contact details (phone/email) of three professional referees and be forwarded to firstname.lastname@example.org
+Applications should include a cover letter (citing PV2037), curriculum vitae, bibliography, brief statement of research interests, academic transcript and contact details (phone/email) of three professional referees and be forwarded to firstname.lastname@example.org.

 - Closing Date: